elilambnz/react-py/CONTRIBUTING.md

 Now, you can make changes to the react-py code and see the changes reflected in the website.

+TIP: You can use the `npm run watch` command to automatically rebuild and run `npm link` when you make changes.

 NOTE: When using React and `npm link`, this can cause issues with multiple copies of React being loaded.
 A webpack plugin `resolveReact` has been added to the Docusaurus config to resolve this issue.